 What Are the Elements of Informed Consent in Maryland?

 The Maryland Court of Special Appeals has delineated the elements of the informed consent cause of action:

-For a complainant to establish a prima facie case of failure to obtain informed consent, the complainant must illustrate (1) an existence of a material risk, which the physician must explain to the patient; (2) the failure of the physician to inform the patient of the material risk; (3) the physician knew or ought to have known of the material risk; and (4) a causal connection between the lack of informed consent and the harm.
+For a complainant to establish a prima facie case of failure to obtain informed consent, the complainant must illustrate (1) existence of a material risk, which the physician must explain to the patient; (2) the failure of the physician to inform the patient of the material risk; (3) the physician knew or ought to have known of the material risk; and (4) a causal connection between the lack of informed consent and the harm.

 Do you need an expert to bring an informed consent claim in Maryland?
 Yes and no. An informed consent claim is ultimately a two-step process: (1) whether the material risks to a particular treatment or therapy were disclosed, and (2) whether a reasonable patient would have withheld consent upon being informed of the material risks of the treatment or therapy.

-Note: As one reader pointed out, there was also a claim against the incorporated medical practice itself.
+As one reader pointed out, there was also a claim against the incorporated medical practice itself.
 I know and that part of the opinion was also interesting — and a little disconcerting.
 But I can’t break down every element of these holdings and still hold down my full-time job!